terrastruct/d2/docs/INSTALL.md

 In addition, all of our development and CI scripts work under MSYS2 whereas they do not under plain Windows.

+### WSL

+`d2` works perfectly under [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
+aka Windows Subsystem for Linux if that's what you prefer.
+Installation is just like any other Linux system.

 ## Coming soon